Founder & CEO

 From there, she joined the New York State Democratic Senate Campaign Committee where she became a key player in its day-to-day operations and worked closely with Senate Democratic members to help achieve their campaign goals.

 Prior to joining Metropolitan Public Strategies, she was an integral member of the Communications Team for Democratic Conference Leader Andrea Stewart-Cousins, being recognized in 2015 as one of City and State’s “40 Under 40” for her work.
 During her free time, she consulted for various non-profits and political organizations including Clean Ocean Access, New York State Coalition Against Sexual Assault, Cecilia Tkaczyk for State Senate and the New York State Dems.
-She holds a bachelor’s degree from Virginia Tech, and is currently pursuing a master’s in public administration.
+She holds a bachelor’s degree from Virginia Tech and currently resides in Astoria.

 Senior Campaign Analyst